Back

 According to Forbes, 9 out of 10 startups fail.
 This cold math sounds cruel — no wonder young entrepreneurs get frustrated and abandon their dreams.
 However, you still may be the one to succeed.
 Consider an MVP for your startup.

 Product development should be a carefully planned journey.
-Minimum viable product helps cushion the release shock.
+The minimum viable product helps cushion the release shock.
 Keep reading to learn more about this approach and its perks for startups.

 Reading time: 11 minutes